BioKIC/symbiota-docs/content/coll_manager/users/_index.en.md

 ---

 {{< notice info >}}
-  This page describes how to assign permissions to users and defines each of the possible permission levels that can be assigned by an administrator of a collection.
+  This page defines each of the possible permission levels that can be assigned by an administrator of a collection and describes how to assign permissions to users.
 {{</ notice >}}

+### Permissions Definitions

+**Administrator**: can use all tools in the Administration Control Panel.
+For example, this user can edit the contact information and description for your collection, view edits made to your records, batch upload data, and use data cleaning tools.
+Administrators can also delete records.

+**Editor**: can use all tools in the Data Editor Control Panel, including adding and editing records, printing labels, batch annotating specimens, batch georeferencing specimens, and managing loans.
+Editors cannot delete records.

+**Rare Species Reader**: can view locality data for all specimens in your collection, even if the locality information is redacted from the general public (see [Redacting / Obscuring Data](https://biokic.github.io/symbiota-docs/coll_manager/data_publishing/redaction/)).

 ### Adding / Changing User Permissions